Callum Smith (skier)

 Callum Smith (born 12 October 1992) is a British cross-country skier.
 He took up skiing at the age of eight and made his debut competing for Great Britain in 2008 in a FIS race in Tornio, Finland.
-He made his debut at the Winter Olympics in 2014, finishing 62nd in the 30km skiathlon and 67th in the 15km classical.
-He was educated at Inverurie Academy, before studying chemical engineering at the University of Edinburgh.
+He made his debut at the Winter Olympics in 2014, finishing 62nd in the 30km skiathlon, 62nd in the sprint and 67th in the 15km classical.
+He was educated at Inverurie Academy, before studying chemical engineering at the University of Edinburgh, and later medicine at the University of Bergen.

-Callum also competed at the Pyeongchang 2018 winter Olympics, finishing 57th in the Skiathlon and 54th in the 50 km classic events.
+Callum also competed at the Pyeongchang 2018 winter Olympics, finishing 54th in the Skiathlon and 50th in the 50 km classic events.

-He retired from professional cross-country skiing in 2018.
+He retired from professional cross-country skiing in 2018 and now works as a doctor in Bergen, Norway.